howtographql/howtographql/content/frontend/angular-apollo/1-getting-started.md

 ![](http://imgur.com/ZBgeq22.png)

 This creates two new `Link` records in the database.
-You can verify that the mutations actually worked by either viewing the currently stored data in the [data browser](https://www.graph.cool/docs/reference/console/data-browser-och3ookaeb/) (simply click _DATA_ in the left side-menu) or by sending the following query in the already open Playground:
+You can verify that the mutations worked by either viewing the currently stored data in the [data browser](https://www.graph.cool/docs/reference/console/data-browser-och3ookaeb/) (simply click _DATA_ in the left side-menu) or by sending the following query in the already open Playground:

 ```graphql
 {